 Joint Virtual Issues

-The latest joint Virtual Issues from both Clinical & Experimental Immunology and Immunology
+The latest joint Virtual Issues from the BSI journals: Immunotherapy Advances, Clinical & Experimental Immunology and Immunology.

 In celebration of the International Day of Immunology, we have compiled a selection of some of our favourite articles from the British Society for Immunology's two official journals, Clinical & Experimental Immunology and Immunology, focusing on this year’s theme: Autoimmunity and Autoinflammation.
 In this collection we aim to highlight some of our recent reviews and original research papers on the mechanisms underlying autoinflammation and autoimmunity, and how these processes can contribute to a wide range of diseases, from arthritis to neurodegenerative diseases.